Paul-Cheeseman-Java/eatapp/README.md

 This is a demo project to help me develop my web development skills.
 It is a website that consumes data via a REST API, allows users to store data they select, and then uses the stored data to provide its own HATEOAS based REST API.

 ### Application
 Eatapp enables users to find out, and store, the Food Standards Agency (FSA) hygiene ratings consumed using the  [Food Standards Agency (FSA) hygiene ratings API](https://www.food.gov.uk/uk-food-hygiene-rating-data-api).
-EatApp also has an API which can be interogated to find information about EatApp users and the establishments they have stored.
+EatApp also has an API which can be interrogated to find information about EatApp users and the establishments they have stored.

 **Please Note:**
 1) Unfortunately the FSA website can sometimes return strange results, so any searches performed on EatApp can be verified using the search [FSA hygiene ratings search](https://ratings.food.gov.uk/) on the actual FSA site.
-That way it can be confirmed that EatApp is working fine, it's just responding with the ~~dodgey~~ information provided by the FSA API :-)
+That way it can be confirmed that EatApp is working fine, it's just the using the ~~dodgy~~ information provided by the FSA API :-)
 2) The amount of search results returned have been limited by EatApp to 40.
 This is to reduce the risk of the data plan for the EatApp database being exceed by one very, or a few, large/general search(es).

-EatApp can be found on Heroku via this link:  [EatApp](https://demo-eatapp.herokuapp.com/)
+EatApp can be found on Heroku via this link:  [EatApp](https://demo-eatapp.herokuapp.com/) _It make take a little time to start/respond as its on a basic hosting plan_

-You can either register as a user (users need to be 16+) or use the test account with has a username Test and password of T3s7ing#.
+You can either register as a user (users need to be 16+) or use the test account which has a username _Test_ and password of _T3s7ing#_.

 #### Features
 - The site is themed and device responsive.
-- Consumes from the FSA API so the search data is always up to date.
+- It consumes data from the FSA API so the search results are always up to date.
 - Search results pre-select establishments already in users stored list.
 - Provides a HATEOAS based API (details below).
 - Pagination implemented to ensure smooth layout where required.